 Plan an overnight stay.

 Staying overnight with a student host is a great way to get a feel for a school, the students, and campus life without having someone else distributing the information.
 You’ll get to eat at the dining hall with your host and their friends, stay in their room (and learn which dorms you do and don’t want to live in), and sit in on classes during the day.
 Many host students try to take their prospective student visitors to a campus show or sporting match during the evening of their visit to highlight what a typical evening is like, but your options may vary if you’re staying on a weeknight vs. the weekend.
 You don’t need to stay overnight with a host student at every four-year college on your list, but try to get the full experience at two of your favorites.
-The best strategy is to pick two of your top schools that are most different.
-This allows you to really get a feel for the school from a student’s perspective.
+The best strategy is to pick the two of your top schools that are the most different.
+This allows you to really get a feel for each school from a student’s perspective.
 Talk with the admissions department about your options a couple of weeks before you plan to arrive on campus.

 Do your research before you go.

 In order to make sure that your visits are worthwhile, research the college before leaving home.
 Your trip should be well worth your time if you have plenty of topics to discuss when you arrive.
 Yes, you can find loads of information online, but specific questions that pertain to your interests can only be answered by a person in the know.
 Keep a notebook for your college visits and create a page (or two) for each school.
 At the top, write down any questions you may have.
 Do you want to know about the English department, intramural sports, Greek life, the parking situation, and the quality of food in the dining hall?
 Jot it down.

 Your information session and tour will go over general information about the school, but you should be given time during breaks or at the end to ask about anything that hasn’t been covered.
 Remember to keep things appropriate.
 Wondering about the party scene?
 Save that question for a time when you can speak to a student off the record.